microsoft/pxt-adafruit/docs/device/crocodile-clips.md

 ## Example: on pin pressed with random numbers

 This example displays a random number every time the crocodile clip holds  `GND` then connects and disconnects the `P0` pin.
-Each time the crocodile clip is firmly connected and disconnected from pin `P0`, the micro:bit will return a random Number between 0 and the parameter limit.
+Each time the crocodile clip is firmly connected and disconnected from pin `P0`, the @boardname@ will return a random Number between 0 and the parameter limit.

 ```blocks
 input.onPinPressed(TouchPin.P0, () => {